 - Materials – purchase of circuit boards, mechanical and plastic parts, wayside equipment, cables, racks, cabins, industrial PCs, on-board equipment and electromechanical components.

 - Services – facility management and HSE, payroll services, professional and ICT services, logistics services and travel.

 - Business services – engineering and development services and RAMS activities (reliability, maintenance, availability and security).

-- Turnkey projects and subcontracts – the award of a turnkey contact relates to systems that interact with the rest of the technologies for the specific contract such as: installation systems, telecommunications systems, auxiliary braking systems, power supply and systems, supervision and control systems, depots for equipment, signaling systems, rails and civil works.
+- Turnkey projects and subcontracts – the award of a turnkey contact relates to systems that interact with the rest of the technologies for the specific contract, such as installation systems, telecommunications systems, auxiliary braking systems, power supply and systems, supervision and control systems, depots for equipment, signalling systems, rails and civil works.

 - 21% are suppliers in North/South America;

 - 2% are suppliers based in other areas.